Exercise Countermeasures

 Introduction

-Exercise Physiology and Countermeasures – understanding the physiological response of humans to extreme environments and mitigating associated risks – are paramount at the Johnson Space Center (JSC), a world leader in human spaceflight.
+Exercise Countermeasures – understanding the physiological response of humans to extreme environments and mitigating associated risks – are paramount at the Johnson Space Center (JSC), a world leader in human spaceflight.
 JSC possesses unique knowledge, skills, and capabilities that can be applied to solving human health and performance challenges here on earth (in laboratory or other space analog environments) while correlating to operating in extreme and harsh environments.
 As JSC provides research, engineering, development, integration, and testing of hardware and software technologies for exercise systems applications in support of human spaceflight, this effort supports the current suite of on-orbit exercise devices by reducing maintenance, addressing obsolescence, and increasing reliability and usability through creative engineering solutions.
 Advanced exercise systems technology development efforts concentrate on the sustainment of crew’s physical condition beyond Low Earth Orbit for extended mission durations with significantly reduced mass, volume, and power consumption when compared to the International Space Station.
 JSC stays current with the latest technology advances to continuously evolve innovative exercise countermeasures capabilities for long duration exploration-class vehicles and habitats and are forward-thinking as they seek new technology and next-generation crew exercise capabilities.
 A diverse world-class team of scientists, engineers, and personnel develop, support and conduct collaborative biomedical and human performance research and development.

 Capabilities

-Exercise Physiology Countermeasures
+Exercise Physiology and Countermeasures

 Overview | The Exercise Physiology and Countermeasures Laboratory possesses the expertise and facilities to support clinical, operational, and research grade fitness and performance testing on crewmembers for spaceflight missions and test subjects participating in ground-based studies.
 Additionally, it can evaluate and validate exercise countermeasure hardware and software aimed at maintaining human health and performance in space.
 The laboratory also offers expertise for conducting biomechanical assessments of crew members during exercise.
 Furthermore, it collaborates with other Human Performance Laboratories at JSC to understand the implications of spaceflight-associated physiologic changes so future spaceflight programs can implement the appropriate countermeasures.